AminVafadar/100-LeetCodes/README.md

-# 100-Days-of-LeetCode 🚀
+# 100 LeetCodes 🚀
-📚 A 100-day journey of problem solving with LeetCode.
+📚 A journey of problem solving with LeetCode.

-This repository documents my journey of solving LeetCode problems every day for 100 days.
+This repository documents my journey of solving 100 LeetCode problems.
 The goal is to stay consistent, improve problem-solving skills, and strengthen data structures & algorithms knowledge.

----

-## 📅 Challenge Rules
-- Solve at least **1 LeetCode problem per day**.
-- Document the solution with code and explanation.
-- Stay consistent for 100 days.

 ---